 Chaperone Training

 MacEwan University and CPSA have partnered up to offer medical chaperone training to physician office staff.
-This interactive workshop uses video dramatizations, handouts and hands-on activities so you can apply best practices immediately to your work environment.
+This interactive, self-paced workshop uses scenario-based learning to help you understand appropriate procedures and identify improper behaviour in patient care settings.
+You’ll learn best practices that you can apply immediately to your work environment.

 FAQs about chaperones